 Akiko joined Kurabo in 2016.
-Her interest in manufacturing, a turer that she felt can compete on the global stage.
-Currently, she's resp control equipment used at production sites and also involved with sales promotion and public relations in her division.
+Her interest in manufacturing, a Japanese strength, inspired her to join a materials manufacturer that she felt can compete on the global stage.
+Currently, she's responsible for international sales of quality control equipment used at production sites and also involved with sales promotion and public relations in her division.

 I'd like to help discover new businesses with information I've uncovered while leveraging my ability to come up with creative ideas and my communication skills as strengths.

 Akiko Fukuda

-Fukuda